WP6 Exploitation, dissemination and communication

 Dissemination and communication

-A dissemination and communication plan has been developed along with measurement tools and a significant amount of effort is continuously used on this activity.
+A dissemination and communication plan was developed together with measurement tools and a significant amount of effort is continuously used on this activity.

-Key result of this activity is to provide general information that is continuously updated and link interested stakeholders to the correct entry point.
+Key result of this activity was to provide general information and link interested stakeholders to the correct entry point.

-- Second version of the website www.floatingpowerplant.com was launched during period 3.
-The new version of the website focus on the commercial elements of FPP and downplay the current focus on R&D.
+- Second version of the website www.floatingpowerplant.com was launched during period 3 (the website you are reading now).
+The new version of the website focus on the commercial elements of FPP and downplay the previous focus on R&D.

 - LinkedIn which has proven to be very effective in creating awareness within and engage with the key stakeholder groups.
 FPP is tracking followers to see if the correct target groups are joining and especially the increase in end-users and finance-related followers is positive as significant effort is being put here.
 The engagement with our identified stakeholder groups is over 75%.

-- Participation in conferences to meet identified stakeholders (both new and known), meeting new contacts within the project scope, increase general awareness.
+- Participation in conferences to meet identified stakeholders (both new and known), meeting new contacts within the project scope, increased general awareness.

 - Wave flume.
-The wave flume is a great asset for illustrating key technology facts on the technology both at the wave flume or via the remote view setup.
+The wave flume was a great asset for illustrating key technology facts on the technology both at the wave flume and via the remote view setup.